Are Illinois Records Public?

 Interested persons can look up public records for free in Illinois by requesting a physical inspection.
 Often than not, government agencies do not charge a fee to inspect their records.
 For instance, a requestor may inspect records available at Illinois courthouses and police departments.
 Such agencies maintain lobby areas and are open to requests during regular office hours.

 Interested persons whose record requests are denied can seek redress.
-The first step of reversing such a decision is to identify why the authorized agency denied the request.
+Illinois public records laws allow requestors to demand an adequate explanation for why their request was declined.
+The first step in reversing such a decision is identifying why the authorized agency denied the request.
 Requesters can write to the custodian's office demanding an explanation and statutory citation to the decision.

 - Where they reside